otvam/pypeec/docs/content/workflow.rst

 Entry Points and Scripts
 ------------------------

-PyPEEC can be install from PyPi with the following command: ``pip install pypeec``.

-The entry points of the different tools are located in the ``pypeec.main``
+The entry points of the different tools are located in the ``pypeec.main`` module:

 * Running the tools with files as input/ouput: